-Like the 50KM and the 100KM participants of the 160KM distance will start in Münster at 1'327 m.ü.M.
-(4,353 feet).
+The 160KM distance will start in Gluringen at 1316 meters above sea level (4318 feet).
 The course begins with a gradual downhill on farm/fire-roads and single trails.
-After the first aid station Niederwald the 160K runner will part with the other distances and make their way up to Bellwald and the their first amazing challenge; the Aspi-Titter suspension bridge .
+After the first aid station Niederwald the 160K runner will make their way up to Bellwald and the their first amazing challenge crossing the Aspi-Titter suspension bridge .
 This bridge is 160 meter long, has 1'894 steps, and the valley below is 120 m deep.
 Have fun!

 Once runners cross that bridge it's 4.8km and 760 meter elevation gain (3 miles - 2,500') to the Gletscherstube aid station.
 We are not kidding!
 The next few miles along the Aletsch glacier will make runner's eyes smile!

 With the glacier behind runners will arrive at the Riederfurka aid station.
 If they have drop bags they'll find it there.
 After this aid station they'll enjoy a downhill to their second challenge crossing the Belalp-Riederalp suspension bridge .
 This one is 124 meter long and looking down they'll see the valley 80 meter below them.
 Piece of cake!